dstroud/dreamsequence_dev/README.md

 - Notes: Five ways of mapping voltage send to Crow input 1 to notes are available.
 This works just like the Seq but instead of choosing a column on Grid, we use the incoming voltage which is then quantized to 1v/oct or 1 semitone increments.
     - Triad: voltage of 0v, 1/12v, 2/12v map to notes 1-3 from the active chord interpreted as a triad.
 Voltage of 3/12v, 4/12v, 5/12v play the same notes one octave up, etc..
 	  - 7th: columns voltage of 0v, 1/12v, 2/12v, 3/12v map to notes 1-4 from the active chord interpreted as a 7th chord.
 Voltage of 4/12v, 5/12v, 6/12v play the same notes one octave up, etc..
-	  - Mode+transp.: beginning with note 0v and increasing with each 1/12v increment, incoming voltage is mapped to the mode configured in GLOBAL>>Mode, then a diatonic transposition based on the active chord degree is applied.
+	  - Mode+transp.: beginning with note 0v and increasing with each 1/12v increment, incoming voltage is mapped to the mode configured in SONG>>Mode, then a diatonic transposition based on the active chord degree is applied.
-	  - Mode: beginning with note 0v and increasing with each 1/12v increment, incoming voltage is mapped to the mode configured in GLOBAL>>Mode.
+	  - Mode: beginning with note 0v and increasing with each 1/12v increment, incoming voltage is mapped to the mode configured in SONG>>Mode.
     	  - Chromatic: beginning with note 0v and increasing with each 1/12v increment, incoming voltage is mapped to chromatic semitones.

 - Auto-rest: When true, this option will suppress the same note when it is repeated consecutively within one chord step, resulting in a rest.
 This can be a useful way of adding rest functionality into analog sequencers that don't support such a feature.